benalittlewhile/templates/README.md

 note of the branch name.

 Open up your terminal and change to the directory you want to clone the template into.
-(This will create a new folder containing the template)
+The folder must be empty, as the contents of the template will be cloned into the current directory.

 Run the follwing command, substituting the branch name for the template you want to clone:

-    npx degit benalittlewhile/templates#[branchName]
+    npx degit "benalittlewhile/templates#[branchName]"

-For example, to clone the reactWind template I'd run `npx degit benalittlewhile/templates#reactWind` which would clone the contents of that template to a newly created templates folder.
+For example, to clone the reactWind template I'd run `npx degit benalittlewhile/templates#reactWind` which would clone the contents of that template inside the current directory.
+Note the double quotes if you're using zsh, it doesn't like the # before the branch name so the quotes are required.
 (See the [ degit ](https://github.com/Rich-Harris/degit) repo for more information and other syntax).

 Wait a moment

-`cd templates` (or whatever your terminal uses)

 Do the thing!